The Mental Switch from Saving to Investing in 2025

 Vanguard.png

 That’s not to say that Betterment is a better brokerage firm than Vanguard; Vanguard is a trusted (and trustworthy) institution with an impeccable track record.
-This is merely to say that, if you are unfamiliar with the financial services industry, that should not preclude you from participating – and Betterment’s platform makes it easier to start than Vanguard’s does.
+This is merely to say that, if you are unfamiliar with the financial services industry, that should not preclude you from participating – and Betterment’s platform will probably make it feel easier to start than Vanguard’s does.

 The cons

-Slightly higher fees: 0.25% annually with Betterment.
+In a word, fees.
+You’ll pay 0.25% of your invested assets annually with Betterment and Wealthfront.
 This means, roughly, that a $10,000 balance would elicit a $25/year fee for the service.
 There is no “management fee” of this kind for a self-managed brokerage account elsewhere (like the account shown with Vanguard).

 This is still significantly lower than you’d pay a real person to manage your money for you, where you could expect fees more in the 1-2% range (netting $100 or $200 per year on a $10,000 balance as opposed to $25).